-The garden is currently closed for the public as it will be restored in its original state.
+The garden has now been restored in its original state.
 This does not only include the trees and the plants, but also the pergola, the coffee house, the greenhouse and the drawbridge.
 From a botanical point, the flowerbeds will remain nearly unchanged with large groupings of agapanthus, farfugium and iris, plants with evergreen leaves, as well as panicled hydrangeas and autumn-flowering camellias.
 There will also be dwarf evergreen magnolias, Chinese rice paper plants with enormous velvety grey leaves, hybrid continuous-bloom Chinese roses as well as masses of narcissi and tulips. complete the work.
 The large pergola will be decorated with rare varieties of wisteria.

 Address: San Marco

 The sculpture garden at Arsenale Nord is one of the best hidden attractions for the Biennale visitors.
 Even though I crossed the dock to Arsenale Nord many times for the Biennale exhibitions, I discovered it only for the first time in 2015.
 I just never wandered around as I wrongly assumed that the area to the right of the former warehouses was private and not accessbile.
 I guess not many other visitors of the Biennale are aware of this either and hence miss this hidden green oasis.
 On weekdays, you can also visit it for free via the Bacini vaporetto stop or via a walk on the metal walkway attached to the walls of the Arsenale.

 The garden is decorated with several modern art sculptures such as the ‘Man who measures the clouds’ of the Belgian artist Jan Fabre.
 If you love contemporary art, it’s certainly worth a visit.
 The garden has recently completely been restored.
 Make sure to check it on your next visit to the Arsenale.
 The project was led by Antonietto Grandesso, who is a director at Thetis and member of the Wigwam Association.